-- A. A home state shall have exclusive power to impose adverse action against an individual's license issued by the home state. - B. If an individual's license in any home state is restricted or suspended, the individual shall not be eligible to practice in a remote state under the privilege to practice until the individual's home state license is restored. - 1.
-All home state adverse action orders shall include a statement that the individual's compact privileges are inactive.
-The order may allow the individual to practice in remote states with prior written authorization from the state EMS authority of both the home state and the remote state. - 2.
-An individual currently subject to adverse action in the home state shall not practice in any remote state without prior written authorization from the state EMS authority of both the home state and the remote state. - C. A member state shall report adverse actions and any occurrences that the individual's compact privileges are restricted, suspended, or revoked to the commission in accordance with the rules of the commission. - D. A remote state may take adverse action on an individual's privilege to practice within that state. - E. Any member state may take adverse action against an individual's privilege to practice in that state based on the factual findings of another member state, so long as each state follows its own procedures for imposing such adverse action. - F. A home state's state EMS authority shall investigate and take appropriate action with respect to reported conduct in a remote state as it would if such conduct had occurred within the home state.
-In such cases, the home state's law shall control in determining the appropriate adverse action. - G. Nothing in the EMS Personnel Licensure Interstate Compact shall override a member state's decision that participation in an alternative program may be used in lieu of adverse action and that such participation shall remain nonpublic if required by the member state's laws.
+- (a) A home state shall have exclusive power to impose adverse action against an individual's license issued by the home state. - (b) If an individual's license in any home state is restricted or suspended, the individual shall not be eligible to practice in a remote state under the privilege to practice until the individual's home state license is restored. - (1) All home state adverse action orders shall include a statement that the individual's compact privileges are inactive.
+The order may allow the individual to practice in remote states with prior written authorization from both the home state and remote state's EMS authority. - (2) An individual currently subject to adverse action in the home state shall not practice in any remote state without prior written authorization from both the home state and remote state's EMS authority. - (c) A member state shall report adverse actions and any occurrences that the individual's compact privileges are restricted, suspended or revoked to the commission in accordance with the rules of the commission. - (d) A remote state may take adverse action on an individual's privilege to practice within that state. - (e) Any member state may take adverse action against an individual's privilege to practice in that state based on the factual findings of another member state, so long as each state follows its own procedures for imposing such adverse action. - (f) A home state's EMS authority shall investigate and take appropriate action with respect to reported conduct in a remote state as it would if such conduct had occurred within the home state.
+In such cases, the home state's law shall control in determining the appropriate adverse action. - (g) Nothing in this compact shall override a member state's decision that participation in an alternative program may be used in lieu of adverse action and that such participation shall remain non-public if required by the member state's laws.
 Member states must require individuals who enter any alternative programs to agree not to practice in any other member state during the term of the alternative program without prior authorization from such other member state.

-ARTICLE 9.
-ADDITIONAL POWERS INVESTED IN A MEMBER STATE'S STATE EMS AUTHORITY
+ADDITIONAL POWERS INVESTED IN A MEMBER STATE'S EMS AUTHORITY

-A member state's state EMS authority, in addition to any other powers granted under state law, is authorized under the EMS Personnel Licensure Interstate Compact to:
+A member state's EMS authority, in addition to any other powers granted under state law, is authorized under this compact to:

-- 1. Issue subpoenas for both hearings and investigations that require the attendance and testimony of witnesses and the production of evidence.
-Subpoenas issued by a member state's state EMS authority for the attendance and testimony of witnesses, or the production of evidence from another member state, shall be enforced in the remote state by any court of competent jurisdiction, according to that court's practice and procedure in considering subpoenas issued in its own proceedings.
-The issuing state EMS authority shall pay any witness fees, travel expenses, mileage, and other fees required by the service statutes of the state where the witnesses or evidence is located; and - 2.
-Issue cease and desist orders to restrict, suspend, or revoke an individual's privilege to practice in the state.
+- (a) Issue subpoenas for both hearings and investigations that require the attendance and testimony of witnesses and the production of evidence.
+Subpoenas issued by a member state's EMS authority for the attendance and testimony of witnesses or the production of evidence, or both, from another member state, shall be enforced in the remote state by any court of competent jurisdiction, according to that court's practice and procedure in considering subpoenas issued in its own proceedings.
+The issuing state EMS authority shall pay any witness fees, travel expenses, mileage and other fees required by the service statutes of the state where the witnesses or evidence, or both, are located; and - (b) issue cease and desist orders to restrict, suspend or revoke an individual's privilege to practice in the state.

-ARTICLE 10.
 ESTABLISHMENT OF THE INTERSTATE COMMISSION FOR EMS PERSONNEL PRACTICE